by Ian Khan | Apr 22, 2024 | Uncategorized

 Dr. Ruth Ley – Max Planck Institute: Specializing in microbial ecology, Ley’s work focuses on the dynamics of the gut microbiome and how factors such as diet can alter microbial communities and influence health.

-Dr. Sarkis Mazmanian – California Institute of : Focusing on the gut's symbiotic microbial communities, Mazmanian delves into understanding how these microbes can influence the immune system and brain development.
+Dr. Sarkis Mazmanian – California Institute of Technology: Focusing on the gut’s symbiotic microbial communities, Mazmanian delves deep into understanding how these microbes can influence the immune system and brain development.

-Dr. Aubrey de Grey: As the Science Officer of the SENS Foundation, de Grey is known his on rejuvenation biotechnologies and the for engineered negligible senescence (SENS) which aim to prevent age-related diseases.
+Dr. Aubrey de Grey: As the Chief Science Officer of the SENS Research Foundation, de Grey is known for his work on rejuvenation biotechnologies and the strategies for engineered negligible senescence (SENS) which aim to prevent age-related diseases.

 Dr. Elizabeth Blackburn: A Nobel laureate recognized for her work on telomeres and the enzyme telomerase, Blackburn’s research provides insights into cellular aging and potential interventions to enhance cellular lifespan.